 It is your legal designation of another person to vote the Shares you own.
 That other person is called a proxy.
 If you designate someone as your proxy in a written document, that document also is called a proxy or a proxy card.
-We have designated two of our officers, Jan F. Salit and Barry N. Berlin, as proxies for the Meeting.
+We have designated our Chief Financial Officer, Barry N. Berlin, as proxy for the Meeting.